above Día de los Muertos procession from Fortuna to the Eureka Labor Temple

 below Central del Pueblo preparations for celebrations

-The Arcata Playhouse announces the launch of The Round Story, a twelve month-long project which brings members of our small rural community together to address racial equity, social justice, and the changing of our demographic.
+The Arcata Playhouse announces the launch of The Round Story, a multi-year project which brings members of our small rural community together to address racial equity, social justice, and the changing of our demographic.

 The Playhouse is partnering with the NAACP, the Native Women Collective, Centro del Pueblo, TRUEntertainment, and HSU to weave the threads from the stories that live in these communities.

 Currently, the project will culminate in a multi-media theatrical performance at the Arcata Playhouse in the Fall of 2020.

 The name The Round Story refers to the complex, many angled, multilayered, and nuanced nature of all stories.
 We acknowledge the inherent interdependence of the various communities in Humboldt society and recognize the need to foster the horizontal relations that build a true polyphony reflective of the diverse voices in our community.

 We believe in the artist as a creative thinker, organizer, entrepreneur, and agent of change.
 Thus, it is through art that we form a network of mutual support, care, and healing.